Ad147/Algorithms-Learning/DataStructuresAlgorithmAnalysis-Notes/DSAA-Ch03-StackQueue.md

 4. The `Vector` will   provide   an   implementation   ofoperator[](as   mentioned   inSection 1.7.2,operator[]is typically implemented with both an accessor and mutatorversion).
 5. TheVectorwill provide basic routines, such assize,empty,clear(which are typicallyone-liners),back,pop_back,andpush_back.
    Thepush_backroutine will callreserveif thesize and capacity are same.
-6. TheVectorwill provide support for the nested typesiteratorandconst_iterator,and associated begin and end methods.
+6. TheVectorwill provide support for the nested typesiteratorand `const_iterator` ,and associated begin and end methods.

 Figure 3.7 and Figure 3.8 show the `Vector` class.
 Like its STL counterpart, there islimited error checking.